basiljewellery28-blip/eliphasx-v2-frontend/public/legal/privacy-policy.md

 # Privacy Policy

-**ELIPHASx (Pty) Ltd**
+**BASIL & Co**
 **Last Updated:** December 2024

 ---

 ## 1. Introduction

-ELIPHASx (Pty) Ltd ("we", "us", "our") is committed to protecting your personal information in accordance with the Protection of Personal Information Act 4 of 2013 ("POPIA") and other applicable South African laws.
+BASIL & Co ("we", "us", "our") is committed to protecting your personal information in accordance with the Protection of Personal Information Act 4 of 2013 ("POPIA") and other applicable South African laws.

 This Privacy Policy explains how we collect, use, store, and protect your personal information when you use our jewelry manufacturing quote management software ("Service").